cde-ev/cdedb2/doc/source/Realm_Mailinglist_Subman.rst

     This graphic was created using `Draw.io <https://draw.io>`_.
     To edit it, upload the SubscriptionState.png file there.

-Subman uses total of seven distinct states, which allow a consistent and useful subscription management, even if the condition for list membership change.
+Subman uses a total of seven distinct states, which allow a consistent and useful subscription management, even if the condition for list membership change.
 Of these, four states are so-called core states, without which the software can not function properly, while the other states are optional.